jyahn/quicksort-visualization/README.md

 # Quicksort Visualization

-An animated visualization of the quicksort algorithm implemented using Lomuto's partition scheme.
+An animated visualization of the quicksort algorithm using Lomuto's partition scheme.

-Drawn with p5.js libray
+Drawn with p5.js library

 ## Screenshots